Join us for an adventure in flavor!

 1. Acidity – Acids in the citrus tenderizes the meat.
 There is nothing like moist succulent morsels of meats.

-2. Flavoring – seasoning in Mojo Marinade can vary, but the main flavors come from garlic, onion, oregano, pepper, cilantro and of course the above citruses.
+2. Flavoring – Seasoning in Mojo Marinade can vary, but the main flavors come from garlic, onion, oregano, pepper, cilantro and of course the above citruses.
 There are many variations you can do, depending on your mood.
-You can add a dash of cumin or some fresh mint, or even add little zing with some fresh chopped jalepenõs.
+Sometimes I add a dash of cumin or some fresh mint, or even add little zing with some fresh chopped jalapeños.

 3. Oil – Olive oil holds everything together and adds moisture to the meat.
 This will be especially helpful when using lean cuts.